Question: How would a sea level runner approach the Colorado Marathon, which starts at 6100 feet and finishes at 4980 feet. Here’s the course profile.

 Proud to have finished my first Boston Marathon in a time of 3:00:09.
 It was a personal best by over 9-minutes from my first marathon back in June 2018 and I was the 174th female overall in a race of tens of thousands!!!
 But as I’m sure many can imagine – it stings a little (or a lot)!
 Those 9 seconds will motivate me to break (no shatter) the elusive 3hr mark in my next marathon!
 Special thank you to my dad (Russell) and Mark for being here in Boston to love and support me; Mark for being my day to day supporter through training with food, coffee, driving, sleep, love and letting me be me; to Leah Rosenfeld and The Run S.M.A.R.T.
 Project, LLC. for coaching me to HUGE PRs in the marathon and half marathon this year…

-Benton Wong of San Ramon, CA set a big PR at Mountains 2 Beach.
-His official time was 3:02:53.
+Christine Lampe of San Francisco, CA set a new PR at her first Boston Marathon.
+Her official result was 3:15:46.
 [Full Results]